 1. Creating a referral code

 Each person that signs up to our waitlist is assigned a random 6-character code consisting of numbers and letters.
-At the end of the signup process, we use this code to create referral links that a user can share on social media.
+At the end of the signup process, we use this code on the confirmation page to give the user one-click sharing links for social media.

-Secondly, create another variable called referralUrl – composed of the URL of your homepage and the code we just generated.
+Secondly, create another variable or constant called referralUrl, which is composed of the URL of your homepage and the code we just generated.
 Insert it below the referralCode variable.

 2. Storing the user's URL

 You also want to store the user's current URL in a variable.
-It's essential to know from which URL every signup is coming in order to count the # of referrals by each user.
+It's essential to know from which URL every signup is coming in order to count the # of referrals per each referral link.

 Your code should now look like this: